Aakarsh05/Project-1/README.md

 Project added by Aakarsh Vatsraj

-#TECHNOLOGIES USED
+# TECHNOLOGIES USED

-HTML,CSS,BOOTSTRAP, JAVASCRIPT (VANILLA)
+HTML,CSS,BOOTSTRAP, JAVASCRIPT

-#DESCRIPTION
+# DESCRIPTION

 A website where you can order dishes of your favourite chef in your city at affordable price.